 Of course, a macro lens will help you get right up to the surfaces of your subject so you can reveal even finer details and texture.

 So what depth of field should you use to capture texture in your black and white photos?

 That depends on both the angle to your subject and whether you have other elements in your photo that you want to include along with the texture.
 Let us discuss the latter first.

 If the texture is part of a complex composition, you have the choice of using a shallow depth of field with an aperture such as f/4-5.6 to keep only the texture in focus.

-In this case, it would be better to opt for a depth of field that gives you a wider range of compositional elements in focus, so you will want to stop down to a smaller aperture (f/11, for example) to achieve a greater DOF.
+In this case, it would be better to opt for a depth of field that gives you a wider range of compositional elements in focus.
+You’ll want to stop down to a smaller aperture (f/11, for example) to achieve a greater DOF.

 In cases where you want to capture just a beautiful texture and nothing else, you only need the depth of field to cover the entire texture.

-Texture Colours Can Be Tricky
+Texture Colors Can Be Tricky

-Texture photographed as the subject itself can produce some pleasing fine art images which explore the visual qualities of a surface.
+Texture photographed as the subject itself can produce some pleasing fine art images.
+These will explore the visual qualities of a surface.

 There’s a whole world of textures out there.
 Experiment with the tips, techniques, and approaches discussed here.
 With a little practice, you’ll be able to use texture to create some striking effects in your black and white photos.